mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

   ...
 }
 ```
-In the case of unregistered users, we call `processText4UnReg(txt, command, userRef, r)`, passing `Default` as the entry room for new users, otherwise, we call `procesText4Reg(user, txt, command)` for registered users.
+In the case of unregistered users, we call `processText4UnReg(txt, protocol, userRef, r)`, passing `Default` as the entry room for new users, otherwise, we call `procesText4Reg(user, txt, protocol)` for registered users.

 ### 6.5.
 Application Routes
 In this section, we define all the necessary routes for the chat application.
 We'll now modify `Routes.scala`: